Harold Weinbrecht: Politics

 In 1997, amid disputes between developers and citizens, Weinbrecht launched the website Citizens for Balanced Growth where he wrote about local issues and town council meetings.

 He became the chair of Cary's new Information Services Advisory Board in 1998.
 In 1999, he was named to Cary’s Planning and Zoning Board.
 That same year, Weinbrecht was elected to an at-large town council seat.

-Though his opponent spent six times more on advertising, Weinbrecht was elected mayor of Cary in 2007, winning approval on 58% of ballots cast over incumbent Ernie McAlister.
+Though his opponent spent six times more on advertising, Weinbrecht won the 2007 Cary, North Carolina, mayoral election, winning approval on 58% of ballots cast over incumbent Ernie McAlister.
 One of the key issues in the election was growth, with Weinbrecht proposing a balanced approach.
 During his first term as mayor, Weinbrecht formed the Citizen Issue Review Commission and created a town sustainability manager position.
-Weinbrecht was re-elected as mayor in 2011, 2015, and 2019.
-His current term expires in December 2023.
+Weinbrecht was re-elected as mayor in 2011, 2015, 2019, and 2023.
+His current term expires in December 2027.

-Weinbrecht was endorsed by Indy Week in 2007 and 2011.
-He started his political career as a Democrat, but now considers himself to be an Independent.